 Index: The ports able to verify Vendor-ID and send the corresponding VID value.
+Check the box to enable it or vice versa.

 Enable: Check enable box to activate mapping function.

 Vendor-ID: The information is a variable-length string of characters which has a meaning specified by the vendor of the DHCP client.